Temporary Layoffs in BC: An Employer's Guide

 A worker is considered to be laid off when their earnings have been reduced to less than 50% of their regular weekly wages averaged over the previous 8 weeks.

-During the temporary layoff, the employment relationship is not severed – the employee remains continues to accrue statutory and contractual entitlements.
+During the temporary layoff, the employment relationship is not severed – the employee remains and continues to accrue statutory and contractual entitlements.
 If an employee does not resume working their regular hours within the maximum permissible temporary layoff period, their employment is deemed to be terminated, and the employer becomes liable to pay termination pay and potentially other damages to the employee.

-When is a temporary lay off allowed?
+When is a temporary layoff allowed?

 Temporary layoffs in accordance with the BC Employment Standards Act are allowed only if: